Essential Brake Maintenance: Tips for a Smooth Ride in Idaho

 Inspect Brake Pads and Rotors Regularly

-Brake pads and rotors are essential parts of your braking system.
+Brake pads and rotors are key parts of your braking system.
 Brake pads press against the rotors to create the friction needed to stop your car.
 Over time, both pads and rotors wear down.
 It’s recommended to inspect them at least every 12,000 to 15,000 miles or if you notice unusual noises when braking.

-In Idaho’s varied terrain, from mountainous highways to rural roads, the strain on your brake system can be significant.
+In Idaho’s varied terrain, from mountainous highways to rural roads, the strain on your brake system can be considerable.
 If your brake pads appear to be thinner than a quarter of an inch, or if the rotors have deep grooves or cracks, it’s time for a replacement.

 Pay Attention to Unusual Noises